osm-search/Nominatim/CONTRIBUTING.md

 to get change requests because as the maintainers we have to make sure that your contribution fits well with the rest of the code.
-Please make sure that you have time to react to these comments and amend the code or engage in a conversion.
+Please make sure that you have time to react to these comments and amend the code or engage in a conversation.
 Do not expect that others will pick up your code, it will almost never happen.

 Please open a separate pull request for each issue you want to address.